KimHae/Tensorflow/README.md

 It will help you for you to understand and prefer the tensorflow than other AI frameworks.
 Please enjoy them.

-In any case of problem during go on my code, please contact with my skype , "yknox_px@hotmail.com"
+In any case of problem during go on my code, please contact me.
+Thanks.